-7 Appendix B: Product Behavior
+7 (Updated Section) Appendix B: Product Behavior

 The information in this specification is applicable to the following Microsoft products or supplemental software.
-References to product versions include released service packsupdates to those products.
+References to product versions include updates to those products.

 - Windows Server 2003 R2 operating system

 - Windows Vista operating system

 - Windows Server 2008 operating system

 - Windows Server 2008 R2 operating system

 - Windows Server 2012 operating system

 - Windows Server 2012 R2 operating system

 - Windows Server 2016 operating system

+- Windows Server operating system

-Windows Server operating system
+Windows Server 2019 operating system

-Exceptions, if any, are noted below.in this section.
-If a an update version, service pack or Quick Fix Engineering (QFEKnowledge Base (KB) number appears with thea product version, name, the behavior changed in that service pack or QFE.update.
-The new behavior also applies to subsequent service packs of the productupdates unless otherwise specified.
+Exceptions, if any, are noted in this section.
+If an update version, service pack or Knowledge Base (KB) number appears with a product name, the behavior changed in that update.
+The new behavior also applies to subsequent updates unless otherwise specified.
 If a product edition appears with the product version, behavior is different in that product edition.